BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <b>Another Way to Change the Culture</b>
 <p>
-    All well and good, but I'm an engineer by trade, and this is where the practical side of me comes out.
+    All well and good, but are you going to <i>meaningfully</i> change the cultures that meaningfully affect you?
     Yes you can be a public intellectual, but cultural change is generally gradual, even glacial.
     Moreover, it's often limited to a bounded <i>sub</i>culture.
     Many people have the experience of a passing association with a well-organized, moral, and pleasant institution such as a university or a good employer, only to be dumped back into the real world of people wearing pajama pants at Walmart.